 Dr Ilankumaran Kaliamoorthy didn’t plan to leave the operating room.
 As a liver transplant anaesthesiologist trained in India and the UK, his career was built around precision, trust, and care at the most critical edge of medicine.

-That moment sparked a transformation.
-After returning from the UK and building a liver transplant programme from the ground up, Dr Ilan gradually moved from the operating room to the boardroom.
+That realisation sparked a transformation.
+After returning from the UK, he helped build several liver transplant programmes across India and abroad.
+Gradually, Dr. Ilan moved from the operating room to the boardroom.
 Today, as CEO of Apollo Hospitals – Chennai Region, he leads not just to deliver care – but to reimagine how it is delivered.

 His leadership philosophy is rooted in listening, systems thinking, and an unwavering focus on patient outcomes.
 He’s particularly excited about the integration of AI into hospital management – not as a buzzword, but as a real tool for efficiency, access, and safety.